-My name is Billy, I am 17 years old and an A-level student.
+My name is Billy and I am currently studying towards my A-levels.
 I decided to volunteer with Me2 Club when I saw the difference they were making in the community.
 I am a Scout leader outside of Me 2 Club and saw the confidence given to young people, that allowed them to fully participate in activities and push themselves further every time.

 I began swimming with my Me2 Club young person, Pierce in January 2017.
 During this time, I have seen a huge amount of progress.
 I have really seen Pierce develop in his activity and in social confidence over these few months.
 My being there, gives him the confidence he needs to try new things and let out his true personality – a happy, outgoing and sociable young man.

 My name is Faith, and I have been working with Me2 Club for 6 years, I joined the charity when I was studying for my degree at Reading University and I was keen to engage in a range of different activities supporting children and adults.
 In my role I was matched with Kathryn, and together we attend Girl Guides.